 The girl wondered what the city would be like to be full of people again.
 She hoped that the spire would fill this place with people without changing its mind.
 Either way, she thought on her way out of the colony’s empty streets, she had the battery she’d come for.

 About the Author

-Madeline Alvey lives in Lexington, Kentucky and is a full-time student at the University of Kentucky, seeking degrees in both Physics and English, and minoring in Creative Writing.
-She has no idea what she’d like to do when she graduates, though luckily she has plenty of time.
-When she has it, she splits her free time between crafting; cooking; gardening; writing science fiction, fantasy, and satire; and doting on her four rats.
+Mads Alvey lives in Lexington, Kentucky and is a full-time student at the University of Kentucky, seeking a degree in English.
+She plans to seek a graduate degree when she graduates, and eventually settle down surrounded by books.
+When he has it, he splits his free time between crafting; cooking; gardening; amateur taxidermy; writing science fiction, fantasy, and satire; spending way too much time on the internet; and doting on his rat.

 About the Narrator

 Tina Connolly‘s books include the Ironskin trilogy and the Seriously Wicked series, and her novels have been finalists for the Nebula and the Norton.
 Her very first Escape Pod appearance was in #209, when “On the Eyeball Floor” was narrated by Norm Sherman.